List of small modular reactor designs: Pebble Bed Modular Reactor (PBMR): South Africa

 The Pebble Bed Modular Reactor (PBMR) is a modernized version of a design first proposed in the 1950s and deployed in the 1960s in Germany.
 It uses spherical fuel elements coated with graphite and silicon carbide filled with up to 10,000 TRISO particles, which contain uranium dioxide (UO_{2}) and appropriate passivation and safety layers.
 The pebbles are then placed into a reactor core, comprising around 450,000 "pebbles".
 The core's output is 165 MWe.
 It runs at very high temperatures (900 °C) and uses helium, a noble gas as the primary coolant; helium is used as it does not interact with structural or nuclear materials.
 Heat can be transferred to steam generators or gas turbines, which can use either Rankine (steam) or Brayton (gas turbine) cycles.
 South Africa terminated funding for the development of the PBMR in 2010 and postponed the project indefinitely); most engineers and scientists working on the project have moved abroad to nations such as the United States, Australia, and Canada.

 Purdue Novel Modular Reactor (NMR): United States

 Based on the Economic Simplified Boiling Water Reactor designs by General Electric (GE), the NMR is a natural circulation SMR with an electric output of 50 MWe.
 The NMR has a much shorter Reactor Pressure Vessel compared to conventional BWRs.
 The coolant steam drives the turbines directly, eliminating the need for a steam generator.
 It uses natural circulation, so there are no coolant pumps.
 The reactor has both negative void and negative temperature coefficients.
 It uses a uranium oxide fuel with ^{235}U enrichment of 5%, which doesn't need to be refueled for ten years.
 The double passive safety systems include gravity-driven water injection and containment cavity cooling system to withstand prolonged station blackout in case of severe accidents.
 The NMR would require temporary on-site storage of spent fuel, and even with the modular design would need significant assembly.

+PWR-20: United States

+Last Energy is a full-service developer of small modular nuclear power projects with a goal of transforming the nuclear power industry by dramatically reducing the time and cost of construction.

+The company’s first product, the PWR-20 is a fully-modular SMR with all modules fitting inside of a standard shipping container.
+It uses pressurized water reactor (PWR) technology providing 20 MWe and is air-cooled.
+With its ability to be sited away from a water source and a footprint approximately the size of a football field it is targeted towards distributed energy users.

+The company says it will cost under $100 million and be deployed in approximately 24 months.
+Recently Last Energy announced $19 Billion worth of deals in Europe after constructing their demonstration unit in Texas.